lorforlinux/docs.beagleboard.io/boards/beagley/ai/03-design.rst

     BeagleY-AI SoC DSI0 TX connections

 The DSI0 port is shared withe CSI1 and selectable via a MUX switch to maintain Pi functionality.
+It features the same pinout found on the 22-pin DSI connector on RPi5 and BeagleBone AI-64 and enables connectivity to existing supported DSI displays.

 .. figure:: images/hardware-design/beagley-ai-rpi-dsi-csi.*
     :width: 1040